North Kivu: Ongoing conflict

 In January 2025 a Portuguese Comboni missionary stationed in the DRC spoke to Catholic charity Aid to the Church in Need, blaming M23 for a series of attacks on civilians around Christmas of 2024.
 He accused Rwanda directly of instigating the violence.
 "The problem does not lie with the people, but with Rwanda, which continues to want to massacre the Congolese population, to take control of the land and steal the rich natural resources".

 The Effacer le tableau and Beni massacre occurred in the province, which, as reported by Actualite.cd in July 2025, has increasingly become entangled in the transnational network of the Islamic State (IS) in Africa.
 Among those sanctioned by the United States Department of the Treasury was Hamidah Nabagala, a DRC-based facilitator accused of enabling financial transactions in support of IS operations in Central Africa.
 Her alleged activities included the funding of violent extremist acts, notably the 2021 Kampala bombing, and attempts to enroll her children in IS-affiliated training camps within the DRC.
 The Islamic State Central Africa Province (ISCAP), which incorporates the ADF, remains highly active in these areas.
 The group's operations within the DRC pose serious threats and fuel continued violence in North Kivu and Ituri.

 On 8 and 9 September, the ADF carried out a massacre of at least 64 people in Ntoyo, who were attending a wake.
 The attackers used firearms and tools to kill civilians and then set houses on fire.

 Economy

 Agriculture

+A patchwork of agricultural fields spread across North Kivu's landscape.

 Subsistence agriculture is North Kivu's most significant economic activity, employing over 90% of its population.
 Key food crops include cassava, maize, plantains, sweet potatoes, peanuts, yams, soybeans, paddy rice, cowpeas, and wheat, while industrial crops such as oil palm, rubber, tea, quinine, coffee, coconut, pyrethrum, papaya, and cocoa also thrive.
 North Kivu ranks among the leading producers of premium-grade papaya worldwide and, along with South Kivu, is one of the only provinces producing tea in the Democratic Republic of the Congo.

-The province's agricultural activities extend into livestock, particularly in cattle, sheep, goat, pig, and poultry farming, as well as to the fishing industry, with abundant fish-filled rivers in Walikale and the western parts of Beni and Lubero territories.
+Livestock production operates through two main systems.
+The first is traditional or nomadic herding, practiced by small-scale pastoralists who may or may not own small plots of land and who keep modest herds of resilient Ankole cattle, a breed known for its resistance to disease.
+The second system is modern livestock farming, which involves large-scale operations with herds exceeding 200 cattle.
+These farms use artificial insemination to improve productivity or crossbreed local Ankole cattle with imported, high-yielding breeds.

+Animals raised in the province include cattle, goats, sheep, pigs, poultry, rabbits, and guinea pigs.
+Before the First Congo War and Second Congo War, North Kivu was a major supplier of animal protein for the entire Democratic Republic of the Congo.
+However, armed conflicts led to widespread looting and indiscriminate slaughter, which resulted in a sharp decline in livestock numbers.